You must have an Admin or Owner ChartMogul account to access and modify your Data Settings. Read more about User Permissions.

 Week start date

-You can change your 'Week start date' to Sunday or Monday.
+You can change your 'Week starts on' to Sunday or Monday.
 This will set the start and end days of weeks for MRR calculations.
 For example, if you set the start day to Sunday, when viewing your charts with the 'week' time increment enabled, the metrics will be calculated and shown such that weeks end on Saturdays.

 Once you have made this change, click "Save Changes".
 The change will be immediate.